Rajib-Mardi/Built-complete-CI-CD-pipelines-for-Dockerized-application-with-dynamic-versioning/README.md

+  ####   Configure CI step: Build Java application and clean old artifacts

    * Build Java application and clean old artifacts

    * ```maven clean package``` jenkins server will clean the target directory from the old build   and build the new application jar

 #### Configure CI step: Build Image with dynamic Docker Image Tag
-* everytime we are  releasing the new version , we are  not  actually releasing  jarfile but rather a docker image
+* Every time we are releasing the new version, we are not actually releasing a jar file but rather a Docker image.
-     * Adjusted Dockerfile file
+* Adjusted Dockerfile file by changing the hardcoded version and replacing it with regular expression
 * Build a Docker image tag with dynamic images and use the application version for the Docker image version.
-*  Image name will be dynamic  weneed to set it everytime we run a build pipeline
+* The image name will be dynamic; we need to set it every time we run a build pipeline.
         * tag image with repository URL  and name
 * To access the value or variable of ```IMAGE_NAME```  by reading it from the pom.xml